janstaffa/tower/spec/arch.md

 The control logic has multiple components, the instruction and argument registers and the microcode.
 Every instruction starts with a fetch cycle which fetches the instruction at the address pointed to by the Instruction Pointer from memory and stores it in the Instruction Register.

 If the instruction requires an argument, it will be fetched from the next one or two memory locations following the instruction and stored in the argument registers.
-The number of arguments an instruction requires is specified by the 2 highest significant bits of the instruction itself.
-This limits the number of hardware instructions to 64.
+The number of arguments an instruction requires and how these arguments should be processed is specified by the instruction mode which is stored in the 3 highest significant bits of the instruction itself.
+This limits the number of hardware instructions to 32.

+### Instruction modes
+**Implied** addressing is the simplest instruction mode, since it doesnt require any arguments.
+Instead the operand is obvious from the opcode.
+Instructions using this mode include: PUA, SLA, SRA.

+**Immediate** mode uses a one byte argument to specify a constant one byte value.

+**Constant** mode uses the following two words to specify a constant two byte value.

+**Absolute** mode uses the following two words as the effective address of the operand.

+**Indirect** mode uses the following two words as the address containing the high byte of the effective address.
+The low byte is fetched by incrementing this address.
+This mode is useful for stepping through arrays as well as using pointers.

+**Zero page** mode allows for faster memory access by only requiring the low byte of the address to be specified.
+The high byte is implied to be the zero page.
+This mode is useful for storing temporary data that would otherwise be stored in registers.

+**Register A/B** mode specifies a register to be used as the operand.

 A ROM containing the microcode is then used to find the set of micro instructions required to perform this instruction.
 This is done by combining values from the flags register, the current micro step, the number of arguments and the opcode of the instruction and using this value as a memory address in the ROM.
 Below is a visual representation of how these values are combined to form an address.

 ```
-AABBBBCCDDDDDD
+[AAAA][BB][CCC][DDDDD]

-A - flags
+A - micro step(4b)
-B - step
+B - flags(2b)
-C - args
+C - instruction mode(3b)
-D - opcode
+D - opcode(5b)
 ```

 The individual micro-steps fetched from the ROM are executed in order using a 4bit counter allowing a maximum of 16 steps.
 The micro code consists of 32-bit values specifying which control signals have to be enabled.